A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Numerics

+For image denoising, $A=\bds{I}$.
+The first-order primal-dual algorithm is employed for the minimization problem \eqref{eq:TV} \cite{CP}.
+We will also compare with the appealing truncated regularization framework developed in \cite{WLW} including the truncated TV (shorten as TR-TV), truncated logarithmic regularization (shorten as TR-LN), the truncated quadratic regularization (shorten as TR-$l_2$), {and the weighted difference of anisotropic and isotropic total variation mode (Ani-iso-DCA) \cite{LZOX}}.
+The TR-$l_2$ models are the same as \eqref{equation:iso} and \eqref{equation:ani}.
+As in \cite{WLW}, ADMM (Alternating direction method of multipliers) type method is employed to solve the TR-TV, TR-$l_2$, and TR-LN.
+It is already shown TR-TV and TR-LN can give promising PSNR especially for isotropic cases \cite{WLW}.
+Here we focus on the anisotropic cases. {The extrapolation parameter $\{ \beta_t\}$ is chosen according to \cite{WCP} for the proposed preconditioned DCA, where

-With appropriate parameters, it can be seen that the truncated regularization \eqref{equation:iso} and \eqref{equation:ani} can obtain high quality denoised images; see Figure \ref{lena:ani:tv:dca} for the anisotropic truncated quadratic case \eqref{equation:ani} and Figure \ref{monarch:itq:denoise} for the isotropic truncated quadratic case \eqref{equation:iso}.
-The model \eqref{equation:ani} is very competitive with higher PSNR values for most cases compared the anisotropic total variation; see Table \ref{tab:ani:atq:atv}.
-Besides, there is no staircasing effect as the total variation.
+Restarting strategy is necessary for satisfying the condition $\{\beta_t\} \in [0,1)$ and $\sup_{t}\beta_t <1$.
+The adaptive $\beta_t$ in \eqref{eq:betat} can bring out certain acceleration experimentally.} With appropriate parameters of $\lambda$ and $\beta$, it can be seen that the truncated regularization \eqref{equation:iso} and \eqref{equation:ani} can obtain high quality denoised images; see Figure \ref{lena:ani:tv:dca} for the anisotropic truncated quadratic case \eqref{equation:ani} and Figure \ref{monarch:itq:denoise} for the isotropic truncated quadratic case \eqref{equation:iso}.
+Especially, there is no staircasing effect for \eqref{equation:iso} or \eqref{equation:ani} as the total variation.
 From Figure \ref{lena:psnr:iter:time}, it can be seen that the \eqref{equation:ani} can get better PSNR with less iterations and less computation time compared with the anisotropic TV.

+From Table \ref{tab:ani:atq:atv} which is focused on the anisotropic cases, it can be seen that both \eqref{equation:ani} and TR-LN are very competitive with high PSNR values for most cases compared with TV.
+The TR-TV can get higher SSIM for some cases.
+Although the same model with the same parameters $\lambda$ and $\mu$ for \eqref{equation:ani}, our proposed preconditioned DCA can get higher PSNR and SSIM compared with ADMM used in \cite{WLW}.
+The preconditioned DCA may exploit more potential of the model \eqref{equation:ani} compared to the ADMM employed in \cite{WLW}. {For the comparison with computational efficiency, Figure \ref{DCA_ADMM_comparison} tells that while the proposed preconditioned DCA can decrease the energy quickly and achieve a better PSNR value much fast compared with both iteration number and iteration time, the ADMM employed in \cite{WLW} can obtain a lower energy with enough iterations.} {Tables \ref{tab:ani:atq:atv} also shows that the Ani-iso-DCA \cite{LZOX} is also competitive compared to TV.
+However, it is not as promising as ATQ and TR-LN models.}